mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

         = HelloYou.run req log
 ```

+### Changes to HelloYou.fs

-For the `HelloYou.run` function itself we're going to make a number of changes:
+The `HelloYou.run` function itself is going to have a number of changes.

-First of all, we're going to add the ability to take some input JSON.
-To manage this we need to define a type for deserialization: `InputModel`.
-We'll then read the `req.Body` using a `StreamReader`, and deserialize the input with `JsonConvert.DeserializeObject`.
+- We're adding the ability to take some input JSON, which needs to be deserialized.
+For that, we define a new record type called `InputModel`
+- We'll then read the `req.Body` using a `StreamReader`
+- Deserialize the input with `JsonConvert.DeserializeObject`

-Then we do some quick validation of the input to ensure both **FirstName** and **LastName** are provided.
-Based on this check we'll either return a `BadRequestObjectResult` or an `OkObjectResult`.
-Take note that we have to cast these response types to `IActionResult` in order to appease the F# compiler.
+- Do some quick validation of the input to ensure both **FirstName** and **LastName** are provided
+- If our validation fails we return a `BadRequestObjectResult`
+- Otherwise we return an `OkObjectResult` with our response

-We've also added some logging, and wrapped the whole thing in an async workflow.
+- We've also added some logging, and wrapped the whole thing in an async workflow

+{{% alert note %}}
+  Notice that we have to cast these responses to the same result type using `:> IActionResult` in order to appease the F# compiler.
+{{% /alert %}}

-Our `HelloYou.fs` now looks ~~a little something like~~ exactly like this:
+Our `HelloYou.fs` now looks like this:

 ```fsharp
 namespace MyFunctions